Chamath428/Chamath428/README.md

 <div align="center">I'm Chamath Chinthana.
 Welcome to my profile</div>

-- Associative Software Engineer NIMI Tech Limited
+- Software Engineer Vitalfew

-- Undergraduate at University of Colombo School Of Computing
+- Undergraduate at the University of Colombo School Of Computing

 <br/>